liqd/adhocracy3/src/adhocracy/adhocracy/docs/rest_api.rst

     >>> section_desc['extra_element_types']
     ['adhocracy.interfaces.ITag'...]

-The 'sheets' key points to an object whose keys are all the sheets implemented by any of the resources::
+The "sheets" key points to an object whose keys are all the sheets implemented by any of the resources::

      >>> sorted(resp_data['sheets'].keys())
      [...'adhocracy.sheets.name.IName', ...'adhocracy.sheets.pool.IPool'...]

 Each of these keys points to an object describing the resource.
-Each of these objects has a 'fields' key whose value is a list of objects describing the fields defined by the sheet:
+Each of these objects has a "fields" key whose value is a list of objects describing the fields defined by the sheet:

     >>> pprint(resp_data['sheets']['adhocracy.sheets.name.IName']['fields'][0])
-    {'mandatory': False,
+    {'createmandatory': False,
+     'listtype': 'single',
      'name': 'name',
      'readonly': False,
-     'repeated': False,
-     'type': 'String'}
+     'valuetype': 'String'}

 Each field definition has the following keys:

 name
   The field name

-type
-  The type of the field, either a basic type (as defined by Colander) such as 'String' or 'Int', or a custom-defined type such as 'adhocracy.sheets.pool.IPoolElementsReference'

-mandatory
+createmandatory
   Flag specifying whether the field must be set if the sheet is created

 readonly
   Flag specifying whether the field can be set by the user (if true, it's automatically set by the server)

-repeated
-  Flag specifying whether the field can occur multiple times (it is a list)
+listtype
+  Specifies whether the field contains just a "single" value, a "list" of values (order matters, duplicates are allowed), or a "set" of values (unordered, no duplicates).

+valuetype
+  The type of values stored in the field, either a basic type (as defined by Colander) such as "String" or "Int", or a custom-defined type such as "adhocracy.schema.AbsolutePath"

 OPTIONS